 - Step 1: Know your hazards.

 - Step 2: Develop a plan.

 - Step 3: Test and update your plan.

-Ask the participants: Your childcare site has identified the need to develop a plan to prepare for emergencies.
+Your childcare site has identified the need to develop a plan to prepare for emergencies.
 What are some obstacles (e.g., time, resources, expertise) you might face in developing the plan?